Željko Glasnović: Biography

 In 1994, he became commanding officer of the 1st brigade of the Croatian Defence Council.
 He participated in Cincar Operation and Operation Storm.
 President of Croatia Stjepan Mesić retired him and other generals in 2000.

 Politics

-He was not politically active until the 2015 Croatian parliamentary election.
-He was elected into the Croatian Parliament as a member of Patriotic Coalition in IX district, reserved for Croatian diaspora.
-During his first MP term (2015–2016) in 11th electoral district, he was member of the Committee on Croats outside the Republic of Croatia, War Veterans Committee, Interparliamentary Co-operation Committee and Delegation to the Parliamentary Assembly of the NATO.
-Although he was elected on HDZ list, he was never a member of the party.
+Glasnović was not politically active until the 2015 Croatian parliamentary election.
+He was elected into the Croatian Parliament as a member of Patriotic Coalition in XI district, reserved for Croatian diaspora.
+During his first MP term (2015–2016) in the 11th electoral district, he was a member of the Committee on Croats outside the Republic of Croatia, War Veterans Committee, Interparliamentary Co-operation Committee and Delegation to the Parliamentary Assembly of the NATO.
+Although he was elected on the HDZ list, he was never a member of the party.

-For the 2016 elections he formed independent list and won one seat in Croatian Parliament representing the diaspora.
-Presently, he joined Independents for Croatia.
+For the 2016 elections he formed an independent list and won one seat in Croatian Parliament representing the diaspora.
+He was a member of the Independents for Croatia until 2023 when he joined Croatian Party of Rights.

-He is calling upon lustration and decommunisation of Croatia.
+Glasnović is an advocate of lustration and decommunisation of Croatia.